top of page

 • You can only use the same staircase again after 10 Mississippi.
 DO NOT BLOCK PEOPLE on staircases in any way.

-• While on campus, you must be in-game (wear your bandanna and carry your key fob, see human and Undead rules).
+• While on campus, you must be in-game (wear your bandana and carry your key fob, see human and Undead rules).

 • The rules are subject to change, and mission-specific rules may apply.
-It is the player’s responsibility to stay updated by reading the Discord event page and group feeds, or any alternate means necessary.
+It is the players responsibility to stay updated by reading the Discord event page and group feeds, or any alternate means the game runners have deemed necessary.

 • Moderators, Lieutenants, or Referees will decide at the time on an appropriate ruling.
 The first story that you tell will be taken to be the truth.